nile4000/restful-llama-3.1-8b/README.md

 ## Getting Started

-1. Push this repo via SSH to your Hugging Face space
+1. Push this repo via SSH to your personal Hugging Face space

 ## How to use